mdfortino/simple-accessible-form/README.md

 * The client saves the token locally (typically in localStorage) and sends it back in every subsequent request that needs authentication
 * All requests needing authentication pass through a middleware that checks the provided token and allows the request only if the token is verified

-#Requested Feedback/Questions
+# Requested Feedback/Questions
-The site passed the wave accessibility and axe tests.
-However, when running a test using Level Access's Web Accessibility testing tool on the site containing the login form I created, I ran into the following issue, despite having the language set with the lang html tag and within the the script tag (script language="javascript").
+The site containing the login form I created passed the wave accessibility and axe tests.
+However, when running a test using Level Access's Web Accessibility testing tool, I ran into the following issue, despite having the language set with the lang html tag and within the the script tag (script language="javascript").
 See below screenshot.
 How would I go about "ensuring the language of a document is set" when the language of the document has been already set?

 ![Alt text](levelaccess.jpg "Level Access Test Results")